pedrotgn/pyactor/docs/tutorial.rst

 ``self.proxy`` you can get a reference to a proxy managing the actor so you can give it to another function, class or module in a safe and easy way.

-.. note:: Remember to put methods that receive or return proxies at _ref list.
+.. note:: Remember to put methods that receive or return proxies in the _ref set.

-It is also possible to use ``self.host``, which will give a proxy to the host in which the actor is, so you can :meth:`~.lookup` other actors from there, among many other possibilities.
+It is also possible to use ``self.host``, which will give a proxy to the host in which the actor is, so you can :meth:`~.lookup` other actors from there, among other possibilities.

-In the example, we use these three calls to send various salutations from a :class:`Bot` to an :class:`Echo` giving by parameter also a proxy from the Bot so the Echo can call one of Bot's methods in order to get its id.
+In the example, we use these three calls to send various salutations from a :class:`Bot` to an :class:`Echo` giving by parameter also a proxy from the Bot so the Echo can call one of the Bot's methods to get its id.
 Also, the :meth:`set_echo` method, in this case, does not receive the Echo by parameter.
 It uses the inside reference it already has to call a :meth:`~.lookup` to the host and get the wanted reference.